sjuvon/CourseWebApp/README.md

 # CourseWebApp README!

 Welcome!
 After 10+ years of teaching, I've finally made a course website that I would've happily deployed for my students.
-Instead of being a basic HTML file, the site comes in the form of a web app written in Python's Flask.
+Instead of being a basic HTML file, the site comes as a web app written in Python's Flask.
 It's based on a course I taught in Spring 2019.
 Feel free to check it out!

 Some comments: